MirandaJanell/MidnightMovieKnights/_posts/2016-09-05-Adendumb-dumb.markdown

 tags:
 - Feels
 ---
 After recording episode 137, there were things that were left unsaid, and Kitteh wanted to say them.
-Welcome to the Adendumb-dumb to 137, brought to you by a couple idiots with microphones.
+Welcome to the Addendumb-dumb to 137, brought to you by a couple idiots with microphones.

 The Knights were joined in the [Mixlr](http://mixlr.com/{{ site.mixlrstub }}/) chat by [Revelstoke Jim (@RevelstokeJim)](https://twitter.com/RevelstokeJim), [Tom Kaytt (@tkaytt)](https://twitter.com/tkaytt), and [Marianne (@mv_ughn)](https://twitter.com/mv_ughn).